Agent

 • Help user to do professional translation between two languages, user can describe the translation task in natural language, agent will not only do the translation but also evaluate the translation quality, if the quality is not good enough, agent will iterate the translation process until the quality is good enough.

-The rise of LLM has make it possible for end users to build their own AI tool just like editing our documents.
-Our tool builder is essentially a rich text document editor enhanced with runnable actions.
-Just like google docs editor, ReByte Tool builder supports real-time collaboration, you can invite your team members to edit the tool together, and see the changes in real-time.
+The rise of LLM has make it possible for end users to build their own AI agent just like editing our documents.
+Our agent builder is essentially a rich text document editor enhanced with runnable actions.
+Just like google docs editor, ReByte Agent builder supports real-time collaboration, you can invite your team members to edit the agent together, and see the changes in real-time.

-We have prebuilt templates for common use cases, you can start from those templates, or you can build your own tool from scratch.
+We have prebuilt templates for common use cases, you can start from those templates, or you can build your own agent from scratch.

 Runnable Action